TheNitram21/JTA/README.md

     System.out.println("Clip '" + clip.getSlug() + "': " + clip.getTitle());
 }
 ```

+## Versioning
+Here is how the versioning works:
+*Big changes to the API*: Major release.
+*Add classes*: Minor release.
+*Redo classes or add methods*: Patch release.
+*Redo or fix methods*: ID release.

 ## Contributing
 You can find a detailed manual for how to contribute [here](https://www.github.com/NitramMann21/JTA/blob/development/CONTRIBUTING.md).